FairRootGroup/FairMQ/examples/multipart/README.md

 The Sampler sends a multipart message to the Sink, consisting of two message parts - header and body.

-Each message part is a regular FairMQMessage.
-To combine them into a multi-part message use `FairMQParts`.
-Add messages to `FairMQParts` with `AddPart` method.
+Each message part is a regular fair::mq::Message.
+To combine them into a multi-part message use `fair::mq::Parts`.
+Add messages to `fair::mq::Parts` with `AddPart` method.

 All parts are guaranteed to be delivered together.
 The Receive call in the sink will recive the entire parts structure.